Gaussian Multiple Access via Compute-and-Forward: The -user Gaussian dirty MAC

 In the previous sections we focused on the standard Gaussian multiple access channels.
 In this section we will consider the Gaussian MAC with interfering signals which are non-causally known at the transmitters.
 This channel model is called Gaussian ``dirty MAC" and is studied in \cite{philosof_lattice_2011}.
 Some related results are given in \cite{somekh-baruch_cooperative_2008}, \cite{kotagiri_multiaccess_2008}, \cite{wang_approximate_2012}.
 A two-user Gaussian dirty MAC is given by

-where the assumption on $\ve x_1, \ve x_2$ and $\ve z$ are the same as for the standard Gaussian MAC in (\ref{eq:sys_K_MAC}).
+where the channel input $\ve x_1, \ve x_2$ are required to satisfy the power constraints $\mathbb E\{\norm{\ve x_k}^2\}\leq P_k, k=1,2$ and $\ve z$ is the white Gaussian noise with unit variance per entry.
 The interference $\ve s_k$ is a zero-mean i.i.d.
 Gaussian random sequence with variance $Q_k$ for each entry, $k=1, 2$.
 An important assumption is that the interference signal $\ve s_k$ is only non-causally known to transmitter $k$.
 Two users need to mitigate two interference signals in a distributed manner, which makes this problem challenging.
 By letting $Q_1=Q_2=0$ we recover the standard Gaussian MAC.

 This problem can be seen as an extension of the well-known dirty-paper coding problem \cite{costa_DPC_1983} to the multiple-access channels.
 However as shown in \cite{philosof_lattice_2011}, a straightforward extension of the usual Gelfand-Pinsker scheme \cite{Gelfand_Pinsker} is not optimal and in the limiting case when interference is very strong, the achievable rates are zero.
-Although the capacity region of this channel is unknown in general, it is shown in \cite{philosof_lattice_2011} that lattice codes are well-suited for this problem and give better performance than the usual random coding scheme.
+Although the capacity region of this channel is unknown in general, it is shown in \cite{philosof_lattice_2011} that lattice codes are well-suited for this problem and give better performance than the usual ``random coding" scheme.

 Now we will extend our coding scheme in previous sections to the dirty MAC.
 The basic idea is still to decode two linearly independent sums of the codewords.
 The new ingredient is to mitigate the interference $\ve s_1, \ve s_2$ in the context of lattice codes.
 For a point-to-point AWGN channel with interference known non-causally at the transmitter, it has been shown that capacity can be attained with lattice codes \cite{zamir_nested_2002}.
 Our coding scheme is an extension of the schemes in \cite{zamir_nested_2002} and \cite{philosof_lattice_2011}.